elkorn/afronski.github.io/_posts/2013-11-02-low-level-nodejs-debugging-on-production.md

 Yeah... and *now* what?

-Welcome to the dungeon, *DevOp* marine :grin:.
+Welcome to the dungeon, *DevOps* marine :grin:.

-First of all, if you deployed an application on *OS* different than *SmartOS*, you lost ability to use many impressive tools which will definitely help you in that case (most impressive ones are `mdb` and `dtrace`, you can find details in the references section of this post).
+First of all, if you deployed an application on an *OS* different than *SmartOS*, you lost the ability to use many impressive tools which could definitely help you in that case (the most impressive ones are `mdb` and `dtrace`, you can find details in the references section of this post).

 So there is no *`mdb`*, no *`dtrace`*, no *SmartOS*.
 You can't also use your favorite debugger like [trace.gl](https://trace.gl/), [node-monkey](https://github.com/jwarkentin/node-monkey) or [node-inspector](https://github.com/node-inspector/node-inspector).
 You have got only `gdb` and your brain filled with low-level computer knowledge :wink:.

-Before we will dive deeper into internals of our application, let's begin the voodoo, that is a process of setting proper options in our *OS*.
+Before we dive deeper into the internals of your application, let's begin the voodoo that is the process of setting the proper options in your *OS*.
 First we will remove the limit related with the *core dump* size:

 {% highlight bash %}
 ~ $ sudo ulimit -c unlimited
 {% endhighlight %}

-Next, we set different path for these files (remember to put them on partition with a huge amount of the free disk space):
+Next, we set different path for these files (remember to put them on a partition with a huge amount of the free disk space):

 {% highlight bash %}
 ~ $ echo '/tmp/core_%e.%p' | sudo tee /proc/sys/kernel/core_pattern
 {% endhighlight %}

-Then, if we are using native Node.js extensions we have to recompile them with the debugging flag *`-g`* (configuration file taken from *`node_xslt`* module):
+Then, if you are using native Node.js extensions you have to recompile them with the debugging flag *`-g`* (configuration file taken from the *`node_xslt`* module):

 {% highlight javascript %}
 {